Thanks to a grant from Ontario Trillium Foundation, Urban Pantry has built 6 new community gardens in Barrie since 2018.

 This garden is utilized by CMHA clients and program managers.

-The community garden at Barrie Housing is a space for residents to grow their own food, through a mixture of shared and individual plots.
+Two community gardens at Barrie Housing sites allow residents to grow their own food, through a mixture of shared and individual plots.

 Thank you to all the volunteers and community partners who have made these gardens possible.